The Australian OHS Education Accreditation Board was established in August 2011.

 What is the Accreditation Board?

-The Accreditation Board is established under the By Laws of the Safety Institute of Australian.
-It is an independent body in relation to setting of standards and decision-making related to accreditation.
+The Accreditation Board is established under the By Laws of the Safety Institute of Australia LTD. It is an independent body in relation to setting of standards and decision-making related to accreditation.

 How does the work of the Accreditation Board support health and safety of Australian workers?